I once interviewed someone who decided to wear a bright (and I mean bright) purple suit, red tie and shoes.

 9. Never, ever, ever…

-…wear jeans, trainers, a t-shirt or (goodness forbid) any sort of tracksuit.
+…opt for jeans, trainers, a t-shirt or (goodness forbid) any sort of tracksuit as something to wear at a job interview.

 (Or a clown suit, for that matter).